 - 1 cup water

-- Additional topping ideas: 1 teaspoon dried basil, 1 teaspoon oregano, salt and pepper, shredded Parmesan cheese, pepperoni, sliced black olives, extra peppers, red onion, mushrooms, etc.
+- Optional toppings: shredded Parmesan cheese, pepperoni, sliced black olives, extra peppers, red onion, mushrooms

 Highly adapted from The Gunny Sack